Scientific Journal Articles

 [download PDF] -

-Levy, et al. 2023.
-The Australia Smoking and Vaping Model: The potential impact of increasing access to nicotine vaping products [show abstract ▼] [hide abstract ▲] [access full article]
+Shimul, et al. 2023.
+Estimating own-price and cross-price elasticity of cigarette consumption by price tiers in Bangladesh [show abstract ▼] [hide abstract ▲] [access full article]

 Citation